davmic09/amo-qick/README.md

 # AMO-QICK: An Atomic and Molecular Optics extension of the Quantum Instrumentation Control Kit
 The goal of this fork is to add functionality for feedback loops common in AMO systems and extend hardware implementation to atomic specific operations.
 Basic Implementation of Qick should still work.

+## Things I will be working with:
+ ip.py/reader.py - making some extensions but overall should still work with implementation test.ipynb - where I will test my implementations however d1.hwh/d1.bit - My lazy compilation of new hardware read in test.ipynb

+ ## Overall Working changes:
+  Nothing yet :p

 <p align="center">
  <img src="graphics/logoQICK.svg" alt="QICK logo" width=50% height=auto>
 </p>